House-to-house collection licence for charities

 Apply for a licence

-You must apply 20 working days before you wish to start collecting.
+You must apply at least one month before you wish to start collecting.
 You must include the names of any people who will be collecting on behalf of the charity or organisation.
 These are known as the authorised collectors.
 You must include your own name if you’re planning to be an authorised collector.
 Please note: Before making the application you should contact the council to check that the required dates are available.

 The council will consult with the police and may refuse the application if it appears that the applicant does not meet the requirements of the legislation.
 One of the key grounds for refusal would be where the total amount likely to be applied for charitable purpose as a result of the collection is inadequate in proportion to the value of the proceeds likely to be received.
 So, for instance, where an applicant intends to claim an unreasonable proportion of the proceeds of the collection for expenses a permit could be refused.
-There is no statutory guidance to local authorities on what would be a reasonable amount for expenses
+Our policy provides clear guidance on the proportion of proceeds that are acceptable.

 If there are no objections then the licence will be issued.
 If there is an objection or concern then the application will be referred to the relevant committee to determine the application.